ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

 coefficients) from a DG scheme and construct a positive function (exponential) with the same moments, and treat that as the solution.
-This can be thought of as a *definition* of a positivity preserving scheme: i.e. *if a function that is positive everywhere in the cell can be constructed, then the scheme is called positivity preserving*.
+This can be thought of as a *definition* of a positivity preserving scheme: i.e. *if one can construct a function that is positive everywhere in the cell, then the scheme is called positivity preserving*.
 Note that we do not actually need to construct the positive function, but simply show that some such function exists.